 When fitting tape hair extensions, the method is super straightforward, which means that an entire hair of extensions can be fitted in an hour, two and a half hours at most.
-Each weft used is equipped with thin, almost invisible tape which is then secured directly to the root of your hair in small sections.
-If your hair is healthy enough to handle the extra wefts without damage, then “sandwich-like” formation can be used which involves two wefts with a section of your natural locks in the middle.
+Each weft used is equipped with thin, almost invisible tape, which is then secured directly to the root of your hair in small sections.
+If your hair is healthy enough to handle the extra wefts without damage, then “sandwich-like” formation can be used, which involves two wefts with a section of your natural locks in the middle.
 For those with weaker hair, on the other hand, just one weft will be placed on each section.

-Once your tape extensions have been fitted, you will be free to treat them just as you would do so your natural hair.
+Once your tape extensions have been fitted, you will be free to treat them just as you would your natural hair.
 The flexibility and transparency of the tape mean that they will not be visible through your hair, which is ideal if your hair is thin and fine.
 This also means that you can put your hair up without having to worry about trying to hide bonds.

-If you are interested in tape hair extensions in Milton Keynes and the surrounding areas, then please do not hesitate to contact the team at Lacy Locks.
+If you are interested in this type of tape hair extensions in Milton Keynes and the surrounding areas, then please do not hesitate to contact the team at Lacy Locks.
 We’ll be more than happy to book you in for a consultation where we can walk through your requirements.
 Alternatively, if there is another hair extension type you have in mind but want to find out more, take a look at our previous article.

 Hair Loss Integration System

-For those who are suffering from complete hair loss as a result of, for example, chemotherapy, radiotherapy or alopecia, a mesh integration system would be ideal.
+For those who are suffering from complete hair loss as a result of, for example, chemotherapy or alopecia, a mesh integration system would be ideal.
 Mesh integration systems provide a custom-made alternative to wigs, which are designed for individuals with too brittle or too little hair to fit extensions.
 The systems are made using a flexible, breathable mesh, which is created to mimic the appearance of your scalp and feature colour-matched human hair.
 Due to the nature of the mesh and hair used, it will be virtually impossible for anyone to spot that the system was not your natural locks.
 Even around your hairline and at your parting, the ultra-fine mesh will be invisible to the naked eye.
-Moreover, much like extensions, they can also be washed, dried and styled as you would do so your natural hair.
+Moreover, much like extensions, they can also be washed, dried and styled as you would do your natural hair.

 Another solution to combat the appearance of hair thinning is a crown volumiser, which is particularly beneficial for those who are only experiencing loss at the top and around the front of their hair.
 The most common cause of hair loss at the crown of the head is androgenic alopecia, which, unfortunately, is something that you cannot control nor prevent from occurring.
 However, this most definitely doesn’t mean that you cannot enjoy a full head of luscious locks.
 A crown volumiser is placed strategically on the head to create the illusion of naturally thicker hair around the frontal areas.
 Not only can a crown volumiser be fitted on its own, but also along with hair extensions should you also wish to add extra length to your locks.
-Again, the crown volumiser is secured to the scalp on a long-term basis with regular maintenance appointments required to retain results.
+Again, the crown volumiser is secured to the scalp on a long-term basis, with regular maintenance appointments required to retain results.